TheJelmega/prog-lang/design/README.md

 This defines the resulting order of the expressions using these.
 By default the value is set to `none`.

+Associativity only comes into play when both operators have the same precedence, if they differ, they follow the rules defined above.

-If the associativity is `left`, the expresion will have a left-to-right order of evaluation.
+If the associativity is `left`, the expression will have a left-to-right order of evaluation.
 For example, the expression `a + b + c` is represented as `(a + b) + c`.

 If the associativity is `right`, the expression will have a right-to-left order of evaluation.